ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 barks**.

-By the end of this post, the program (which you have full, open-access to) will detect dog barks using **PyAudio**, and make decisions on whether to praise or scold based on the dog barks.
-At this point, responding to the dog means playing a pre-recorded voice of the owner that is either of positive or negative sentiment.
+By the end of this post, the program (which you have full, open-access to) will detect dog barks using **PyAudio** and make decisions on whether to praise or scold the dog based on its behavior.
+At this point, both praising and scolding means playing a pre-recorded voice of the owner that is either of positive or negative sentiment.
 The audio, statistics, and time of each bark, as well as statistics of owner responses are stored in a **SQLite** database.
 Finally, I'll show some interactive plots of the results using **[Plotly](https://plotly.com/python/)**.